-So you are interested in constructing a grow box in your backyard.
-Before you do, there are a few things to consider:
+If you're interested in building a grow box in your backyard, there are a few important factors to consider:

-1. Where are you planning to construct your grow box?
+1. Where do you plan to construct your grow box?

-3. What size grow box are you planning to construct?
+3. What size do you intend for your grow box to be?

 Finding A Good Location